Farooq Leghari: Biography

 Farooq Leghari was born on 2 May 1940 in Choti Zareen, a village located in Dera Ghazi Khan District, Punjab, British India.
 The prefix Sardar, a title of nobility, added before his name that indicated the Tumandar (Chief) of his Leghari Tribe.
 Leghari's family was a Baloch of Punjab and known for its wealth.
-Many of its members served as hereditary chiefs, and the family has remained active in politics since the British Raj.
+He has a grand daughter named Maziyah Jamal leghari Many of its members served as hereditary chiefs, and the family has remained active in politics since the British Raj.
 His mother was a Pashtun from Mardan district; one of his sisters married the son of the Nawab of Kalabagh.
 Leghari was 185 cm tall.
 His father, Nawabzada Muhammad Khan Leghari and his grandfather Khan Bahadur Nawab Sir Muhammad Jamal Khan Leghari were progressive leaders who modernised their tribe.
 His father took prominent part in the Pakistan Movement and was confined as a political prisoner in 1946.
 After the partition of India, his father served as minister in the provincial government of Punjab from 1949 until 1955.

 Farooq Leghari was initially schooled at the famed Aitchison College in Lahore where he was the "College Prefect" and "Head Boy" and graduated at top of his class winning the coveted "Rivaz Gold Medal" for the "Best Graduating Student" in 1957.
 He went onto attend the Forman Christian College University where he gained BA with Honours in Economics in 1960.
 He went to United Kingdom to attend the St Catherine's College, Oxford where he received master's degree in Philosophy, Politics and Economics (PPE).

 Leghari was an avid and competitive sportsman and played tennis, captaining the Aitchison College Tennis team and became a regular on the polo field.
 In 1974, he represented Pakistan as shooter in 7th Asian Games held in Tehran, Iran.
 Farooq Leghari was the major landowner in the country and owned approximately 40500 acre of land.
 After the death of Farooq Khan Leghari, his son Jamal Khan Leghari became the 23rd Chief of Leghari tribe.